EricLBuehler/mistral.rs/README.md

 ## Contributing

 Thank you for contributing!
-If you have any problems or want to contribute something, please raise an issue or pull request.
+If you have any problems or want to contribute something, please raise an issue or pull a request.
 If you want to add a new model, please contact us via an issue and we can coordinate how to do this.

 ## FAQ